 - Optional: fresh herbs and spices.
 Use what you like…after a few tries, you will get a better sense of which flavours appeal to you most.

-- Put the bones, veggie scraps, vinegar, and herbs into the stock/crockpot.
+- Put the bones, veggie scraps, vinegar, and herbs into the stock/crockpot or Instant Pot.
 Cover with filtered water.

 - If using a stock pot, bring to a boil and skim any foam off the top.
 Reduce the heat on your stove to the lowest possible and gently simmer your broth for at least 8 hours, up to 48 hours.
 I find simmering overnight to be highly convenient, so that it doesn’t occupy your stove during cooking times.